tolauwae/ars-factum/alchemy/poison.md

 ## List of Poisons

-> Unlike the women of the world up above, in Menzoberranzan we are not weak seamstresses.
+> In Menzoberranzan, we are not weak seamstresses like the women of the world up above.
 Our art is that of poison and with venom we sting.
 >
-> ― Malice Do'Urden
+> &mdash; Malice Do'Urden

 This chapter describes a widely varying list of common poisons.
 Each recipe lists the required ingredients along with the gold cost they can be replaced with; the difficulty of the skill check DC; and finally the required number, type, and rarity of components to make the poison.